q3769/conseq4j/README.md

 #### API

 ```
-public interface SequentialExecutorServiceFactory {
+public interface ExecutorServiceFactory {

     /**
-     * @param sequenceKey an {@link java.lang.Object} whose hash code is used to locate and summon the corresponding
+     * @param sequenceKey an {@link Object} whose hash code is used to summon the corresponding executor.
-     *                    sequential executor.
-     * @return the executor of type {@link java.util.concurrent.ExecutorService} that executes all tasks of this
+     * @return the executor of type {@link ExecutorService} that executes all tasks of this sequence key in the same
-     *         sequence key in the same order as they are submitted
+     *         order as they are submitted.
      */
-    ExecutorService getExecutorService(Object sequenceKey);
+    ExecutorService getInstance(Object sequenceKey);
 }
 ```